The Fish at Northwoods Lodge

 Late June and July the Kings are concentrated in the deeper pools where they will eventually spawn.
 At this time, almost all fishing is from the bank using strike indicators to detect the subtle takes.

-While kings are large (15#-60#) they are not difficult to land with the proper techniques.
+While kings are large (15–60 lbs), they are not difficult to land with the proper techniques.
 Most anglers tend to use way too much pressure and try to force the fish into submission.
-With light but steady pressure (try to get downstream of the fish) they will normally remain in the hole where hooked.
+With light but steady pressure (try to get downstream of the fish), they will normally remain in the hole where hooked.
 All salmon instinctively want to go upstream if possible, or at least remain where they are (it took them a lot of effort to get there).
 Putting on excessive pressure will make them mad and cause them to turn downstream and run.
 If you can’t chase by boat, the odds are now in the King’s favor.

 Rainbow Trout & Arctic Grayling

-Season: May-Early June
+Season: May – Early June

 Rainbow trout fishing can be very productive on Lake Creek.
 Early season fishing is best with smolt patterns and small castmaster spoons.
 As water temperatures rise, afternoons can produce good caddis hatches.
-Nymphs and sculpin patterns work well at off hatch times.
+Nymphs and sculpin patterns work well at off-hatch times.
 Trout can also be taken with small spinners and egg patterns on spinning gear.

-Season: Late July/August
+Season: Late July / August

 Kings are beginning to spawn, so egg patterns become the lure of choice for both spin and fly fishermen.
 Find spawning kings and the trout will be right behind them.
+We would enjoy showing you this world class fishery and the tried and proven best techniques.
+We practice catch and release to sustain the fishery.